ghoomfrog/silili/README.md

 # Grammar

-Adjectives in Lil Si come before the word they modify.
+Adjectives in Lil Si come before the phrase they modify.

 ## Describing States and Actions